solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 2. **Click the "switch" next to "Show Testnet Accounts" to activate the testnet option.**
 3. **Click the arrow next to "Settings" to go back to the main page.**
-4. **Now when you're back on the main page, the button "SWITCH TO TESTNET" would appear next to the setting button.
-Click "SWITCH TO TESTNET" to go to testnet**
+4. **Now when you're back on the main page, the button "Switch to Testnet" would appear next to the setting button.
+Click "Switch to Testnet" to go to testnet**
 5. **Click "Add new" to create the wallet.
 Follow the normal procedure to create a new wallet/import an existing wallet.**
-6. **To go back to "mainnet" or to leave testnet, click the "SWITCH TO MAINNET" button next to the setting button.**
+6. **To go back to "mainnet" or to leave testnet, click the "Switch to Mainnet" button next to the setting button.**

 ### Friendbot